alexandramaroco/korber-challenge/README.md

 cd korber-challenge

-## Compile project
+### Compile project

 npm run serve

-& copy the local host that shows in your console to your browser's URL and see the finished project!
+### Copy the local host
+that shows in your console to your browser's URL and see the finished project!